saikotek/docs/pages/public_cloud/compute/test_disk_speed/guide.en-gb.md

 write: IOPS=40.0k, BW=156MiB/s (164MB/s)(18.3GiB/120001msec); 0 zone resets
 ```

-We can see that main disk performance is approximately 40.0k IOPS.
+We can see that the performance of the main disk is around 40.0k IOPS.

 ### Additional disk